 PHP project represents a single PHP website or a PHP console application.
 The project has configurable properties, specifying its required PHP version, startup options, additional include paths, and more.

 Most of the properties are obtained from a corresponding

-php.ini configuration file.
-It means the most important is to choose the right PHP executable to be ued by the project.
+php.ini which is already a part of PHP installation.
+It means the most important is to choose the right PHP executable to be used by the project.

 Following is the list of configurable options: